MID-Meter Compliance for UK Holiday Let EV Chargers: What You Legally Need

 • The regulatory direction is clear: tighter, not looser.

-One related consultation worth knowing about: OPSS is also consulting (open until April 2026) on whether to permit remote-only displays (i.e. via smartphone app) as an alternative to built-in physical displays on EVSCPs.
-If approved, this would lower compliance costs but not weaken the underlying meter accuracy requirements.
+One related consultation worth knowing about: OPSS consulted on whether to permit remote-only displays (i.e. via smartphone app) as an alternative to built-in physical displays on EVSCPs.
+In its February 2026 response, the Government confirmed it will amend MIR to allow remote-only displays for Energy Smart Appliances, with changes coming into force at the end of 2027.
+This lowers compliance costs but does not weaken the underlying meter accuracy requirements.

 If you already have a charger installed and want to know whether it's MIR-compliant for billing purposes, here's what to do: